São Paulo Museum of Art: Consolidation of the museum

 The collection's rising growth and importance soon required the construction of a building to headquarter the museum.
 With that purpose, the São Paulo City Hall donated a plot of ground, previously occupied by the Belvedere Trianon – a traditional meeting point of the Paulistano wealthy, which had been demolished in 1951 – to host the first edition of São Paulo Art Biennial.
 The ground on Paulista Avenue had been donated to the City Hall with the condition that the view to the downtown area and the valley of the Nove de Julho Avenue be preserved.

 The new MASP building was the brainchild of Lina Bo Bardi.
 To preserve the required view of the downtown area, Bardi idealized a building suspended above ground, supported by four massive rectangular columns made of concrete.
 The construction is considered to be unique worldwide for its peculiarity: the main body of the building stands on four lateral supporting pillars, generating a free area of 74 meters underneath the sustained building.
 Constructed between 1956 and 1968, the new site of the museum was inaugurated on 7 November by Queen Elizabeth II of the United Kingdom during her visit to Brazil.

 Assis Chateaubriand would not get to see the inauguration of the new building.
 He died months before, a victim of thrombosis.
 The media empire which he developed had also been facing difficulties since the beginning of the 1960s.
 Growing debts and the competition in the media market by Roberto Marinho's press conglomerate – caused the scarcity of the funds which had permitted the gathering of the collection.

 The overthrow of Diários Associados and the death of its founder made the government intervene and pay for some of the debts contracted with foreign institutions.
 During the government of president Juscelino Kubitschek, Caixa Econômica Federal granted a loan to honor the financial obligations of the institution and secured the loan with its art collections.
 Years later, in the 1970s, the museum's debt with the Brazilian government was negotiated and paid off.

 In 1969, in response to a request by the museum, the Brazilian Institute for Historic and Artistic Heritage (IPHAN) registered MASP's holdings as part of the national heritage.

 In the 1970s the museum gained fame in the Eastern Hemisphere by organizing many exhibitions using selected works of its collection at Japanese museums.
 In 1973, the collection was presented at the Ministry of Foreign Relations in Brasília.
 MASP's collection was presented again in Japan in 1978/79, 1982/83, 1990/91, and 1995.
 In 1992, works of the French school and Brazilian landscapes were exhibited in the Museo Nacional de Bellas Artes, in Santiago, Chile, and in the Biblioteca Luís Angel Aragón, in Bogotá.

-In 2021, plans to construct a 14-story extension with an underground link to its current building were announced, to be completed by 2024.